 COMM 310 FEATURE AND MAGAZINE WRITING.
-Methods in design, topography, and editing in magazine production.
+Methods in design, typography, and editing in magazine production.
 Students also learn how to research, write, and market quality articles in magazine format.
+(WE) 3 credits intellectually demanding material involving real and pressing problems that exist in society.
 (WE) 3 credits

 COMM 311 PRINT AND ONLINE NEWS WRITING.
-Students learn to write and report complex, intellectually demanding material involving real and pressing problems that exist in society.
-(WE) 3 credits
+Students learn to write and report complex,